 Failure to abide by the policies and procedures regarding confidentiality of recipient and applicant information, either intentionally or unintentionally, can result in disciplinary action.
-Group offenses are discussed in the DOM Employee Manual under Discipline and Grievance Policies.
 In addition, any violation of privacy and security policies and procedures may be referred to state or federal agencies for prosecution.